 - September 14 at Babson College in Wellesley, MA

 - October 11 at the Chicago campus of Northwestern University/Kellogg School of Management

 - November 15 at the University of Denver-University College

-In holding these events in different parts of the U.S., our objective was to contribute to a national momentum for substantially increased entrepreneurship among people 50+.
-The recognition that this is an imperative is underscored by the following quote from an excellent book by Jim Clifton, Chairman of Gallup, titled The Coming Jobs War (Gallup Press 2011, page 2).
+Our objective in holding these events in different parts of the U.S. was to contribute to a national momentum for substantially increased entrepreneurship among people 50+.
+The recognition that this is an imperative is underscored by the following quote from an excellent book by Jim Clifton & CEO, Chairman of Gallup, titled The Coming Jobs War (Gallup Press 2011, page 2).

 “Of the 7 billion people on Earth, there are 5 billion adults aged 15 and older.
 Of these 5 billion, 3 billion tell Gallup they work or want to work.
 Most of these people need a full-time formal job.
 The problem is that there are currently only 1.2 billion full-time, formal jobs in the world.
 This is a potentially devastating global shortfall of about 1.8 billion good jobs.
 It means that global unemployment for those seeking a formal good job with a paycheck and 30+ hours of steady work approaches a staggering 50%, with another 10% wanting part-time work.

 This also means that potential societal stress and instability lies within 1.8 billion—nearly a quarter of the world’s population.”

 According to the Bureau of Labor Statistics (BLS) for 2012, substantially more than two million people 50-64 were seeking jobs.
 If only one-third of those people could be attracted to create new businesses, the positive impact on reduced unemployment and increased economic growth on the national level would be enormous.

 National Conference on the Entrepreneurship Imperative for Engaging People 50 and Older